bewt85/HeritageFinder/README.md

 "privately owned heritage assets that have tax exemption".
 More on this can be found on [HMRC's Website](http://www.hmrc.gov.uk/heritage/visit.htm).

-NB This project is not endorsed with HMRC in any way.
+NB This project is not endorsed by HMRC in any way.

 ## TODO